Magic Number

 What should I do to work this out properly?

-If the last move to be used was a status move (e.g. if you protect while the opponent dies to burn) then the number is just 3 (no need for further logic).
+Glad you asked.
+Here's the rundown!
+If the last move to be used was a status move then the number is just 3.
+Assuming you're not so lucky then do the following.

 - Get the relevant mons in your favourite damage calculator.
 Make sure IVs / EVs, stat boosts, weather, items etc. are all there.